ngeor/blog/_posts/2018/2018-11-02-troubleshooting-ssl-missing-postgresql-root-crt.md

 date: 2018-11-02
 published: true
 categories:
-- programming
+- tech
 tags:
-- Java
+- java
-- Docker
+- docker
 - PostgreSQL
 - SSL
-- Azure
+- azure
 ---

 I run into a problem today trying to connect to an Azure PostgreSQL database.